Stperrakis/FactorialUptoFactorial/README.md

 # FactorialUptoFactorial
-This programm is calculating a factorial of a number up to factorial of the same number.
+This program is calculating a factorial of a number up to factorial of the same number.